-As we embark on a month devoted to the power of love (and all things heart-shaped), we’ve rounded up 10 fun and creative ways to celebrate with your mini-Valentine on their first February 14th.
+Your first Valentine’s Day with a baby is a big deal!
+As we embark on this holiday devoted to the power of love and all things heart-shaped, here are 10 fun and creative ways to celebrate with your mini-Valentine on their first February 14th.

 Count Down to the Big Day

-Build up the excitement for Valentine's Day with this personalized cotton-canvas calendar that has fillable pockets for the 14 days leading up to V Day.
-Fill each pocket with a love note or small treat for 14 special memories you and your child will cherish.
-Available at Pottery Barn Kids, $39.
+Advent calendars aren't just for Christmas anymore!
+Build up excitement for Valentine's Day with Mickey Mouse and this cotton canvas and felt calendar that has pockets to hold small gifts for the 14 days leading up to the big day.
+Fill each pocket with a love note, treat or toy.
+Available at Pottery Barn Kids, $49.

-Reading with your baby builds language comprehension and instills a love of books that stays with them as they grow.
-Here are a few love-themed books: My Little Lovebug, a personalized book featuring your child's face and name with lots of sweet sentiments and cute animal images ($19.99 for a soft-cover book; $29.99 for hard-cover).
+Reading with your baby builds language comprehension and instills a love of books.
+Here are a few love-themed books to check out: My Little Lovebug ($34.99), a personalized book featuring your child's face and name with lots of sweet sentiments and cute animal images.
 Kisses, Kisses, Up & Down ($6.99, paperback) is an interactive read that'll have you giving your baby kisses on their nose, toes, belly, chin and more.
-I Love You Stinky Face ($6.33, paperback) is a sweet story about the unconditional love a mother has for her child.
+I Love You Stinky Face ($6.99, paperback) is a sweet story about the unconditional love a mother has for her child.

 It's never too early to read to your baby.
-Here are tips and tricks for reading to a newborn.
+Here are our favorite tips for reading to a newborn.

 Stage a Kissably Sweet Photo Shoot

 Kiss your baby while wearing bright red or pink lipstick for an Instagram-winning photo.
-The blogger at Under the Pear Tree used the app PicMonkey to add some artistic flair for a memorable photo for the grandparents and the photo album.
+Kiley from the Under the Pear Tree blog used the app PicMonkey to add some artistic flair for a memorable photo for the photo album.

 Write Love Letters to Your Baby

-Your child and your future self will thank you for celebrating this Valentine's Day by professing your love to your mini-sweetheart.
-This sweet time capsule Letters to My Baby (11.36) contains 12 fold-and-mail letters so you can continue on your tradition every Valentine's Day for years to come.
-When your child is old enough, read the letters together and remember those wonderful early years.
+Your child (and your future self) will thank you for celebrating this Valentine's Day by professing your love to your mini-sweetheart.
+The time capsule Letters to My Baby ($12.16) contains 12 fold-and-mail letters so you can continue on your tradition every Valentine's Day for years to come.
+When your child is old enough, read the letters together and remember those magical early years.

 Create a Heartfelt Keepsake

-Remember how tiny their hands are with a keepsake you can display for Valentine's Day or all year round.
+Remember how tiny baby's hands are with a keepsake you can display for Valentine's Day or all year round.
 This sweet heart is from Mitts, Piggys and Paws.
-You send them an impression of your child's hand in PlayDoh and they'll create a one-of-a-kind keepsake.
+You send them an impression of your child's hand in PlayDoh and they'll create a one-of-a-kind piece of art.

-Hearts and love birds decorate these muslin swaddles ($49.95 for 4) from Aden and Anais.
-The breathable, versatile and soft fabric surrounds your little one in comfy goodness.
-They're also great to lay your baby on during tummy time or to cover part of the car seat on a sunny day for an afternoon snooze on the go.
+Hearts and stripes decorate these muslin swaddles ($49.95 for 4) from Aden & Anais.
+The breathable, versatile and soft fabric surrounds your little one in comfy goodness and makes everybody who sees your baby smile.
+They're also great to lay your child on during tummy time or to cover part of the car seat on a sunny day for an afternoon snooze on the go.